Popmotion/popmotion/docs/blog/20170703-choosing-a-default-easing-for-popmotion.md

 It makes a difference!
 Users can tell.

 It does.
-It makes a difference.
-Usersca ntellitmakesadifferenceuserscantellitmakesadifferenceuserscantellitmakesadifferencepleasemakeadifference
+It makes a difference.It does.Userscantellitmakesadifferencepleasemakeadifferenceuserscantell

 ---